-You can find thousands of sandalwood colgones to enjoy the aromatic wood smell every day.
+You can find thousands of sandalwood colognes to enjoy the aromatic wood smell every day.
 Here are 2 notable options.

-The oriental woody fragrance features cacao, Damasc rose, and sandalwood notes.
+The oriental woody fragrance features cacao, Damask rose, and sandalwood notes.
 Resinous and creamy sandalwood smells are often described when reviewing this perfume.

 With 10/10 versatility, you can wear this perfume to any occasion.
-As most sandalwood perfumes, you can smell it on your skin for up to 10 hours.
+As with most sandalwood perfumes, you can smell it on your skin for up to 10 hours.